menegax/SENG302-Organ-Donation-Management-System/doc/design_decisions.md

 * we have decided to use a donors IRD number to distinguish one donor from another, whom have colliding names.
 * we will check for uniqueness within our application by checking if a donor with the IRD already exists.
 If it already exists an exception is thrown to tell the user this.
+* if there an IRD is entered but there is a collision (i.e another donor has the incorrect IRD) then the incorrect IRD will need to updated before adding the new donor